arazmoazzemi/Cloud-Docs/Opennebula/frontend-installation.md

 - 03 - Goto kvm01 host and run:

-copy generated output to auhorized_keys file on {fronend node/var/lib/one/.ssh} to {kvm01/var/lib/one/.ssh} with oneadmin permission
+copy generated output to auhorized_keys file on {kvm01/var/lib/one/.ssh} to {frontend/var/lib/one/.ssh} with oneadmin permission

 ```
 sudo su -